MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authorization-entra-id.md

    - Type a key description (for instance `app secret`),
    - Select one of the available key durations (**In 1 year**, **In 2 years**, or **Never Expires**) as per your security posture.
    - The generated key value is displayed when you select the **Add** button.
 Copy the generated value for use in the steps later.
-   - You'll need this key later in your code's configuration files.
+   - You need this key later in your code's configuration files.
 This key value isn't displayed again, and is not retrievable by any other means, so make sure to note it from the Azure portal before navigating to any other screen or blade.
 1. In the app's registration screen, click on the **API permissions** blade in the left to open the page where we add access to the Apis that your application needs.
    - Click the **Add permissions** button and then,
    - Ensure that the **Microsoft APIs** tab is selected.